r-lib/usethis/principles.md

   * If you've forked something, you have at least two remotes:
     - `origin` is your copy.
     - `upstream` is the original repo you forked.
+  * TODO: update this once I've codified the ~5 scenarios I laid out in my Slack survey.

 We assume a user habitually uses one transport protocol, either SSH or HTTPS, i.e. that they don't intentionally switch between them willy-nilly.

 If the default summoning of Git credentials or protocol or GitHub PAT doesn't work for you, you must set them explicitly via `use_git_credentials()`, `use_git_protocol()`, or `Sys.setenv("GITHUB_PAT")`.
 We aren't going to offer fine control of this, everywhere, by repetitively offering a ton of function arguments.

+I suspect I should declare whether the main purpose of each Git-using function is:

+  * Related to Git/GitHub.
+In which case an early hard requirement for git repo is justified.
+  * Not related to Git/Github.
+In which case Git checks like `check_uncommitted_changes()` have to either, themselves, operate gracefully if not in a git repo or be inside a conditional check for Git-repo-hood.

+Functions that might make a commit should use `check_uncommitted_changes()` in the initial sanity-checking block to encourage starting in a clean state, i.e. with no uncommitted or untracked files.

+To be determined: when do we check if active project is a git repo?
+And how, i.e. implicitly by calling `git_repo()` or explicitly by calling `check_uses_git()`?

+Commits should always be made `git_commit_ask()`.
+Whenever possible, specify `paths`.
+It should almost always be possible to know exactly which files might need to be commited.

+`git_uncommitted(untracked = TRUE)` and `git_ask_commit(untracked = TRUE)` if it's possible that the work we've done has **created** a new file that should be tracked.
+Use `untracked = FALSE` if our work should only modify and pre-existing file.

+Functions that do Git operations (or is it just a specific subset? definitely switching branch) should call `rstudio_git_tickle()` before exit.
+Maybe even via `on.exit()`?